Gestational Diabetes Errors and Malpractice

 Your doctor owes you a certain level of care.
 He or she must provide the care that most other physicians would under similar circumstances.
 Your doctor must monitor you appropriately throughout your pregnancy to diagnose and effectively treat gestational diabetes in order to fulfil this standard of care.
 Your doctor should screen you effectively for gestational diabetes.
 Most women should be screened around 28 weeks of pregnancy, but women with risk factors should be screened earlier.
 Your doctor must monitor you closely and balance all of your risk factors and your general health in order to determine when you should be screened.

 If initial screening indicates a woman may be diabetic, her doctor must follow up with more extensive glucose tolerance testing.
 Once gestational diabetes is diagnosed, your doctor must tell you how to regulate your glucose levels through diet, medication, and daily monitoring.
 Undiagnosed or untreated gestational diabetes can have serious consequences for both mother and baby.

 Untreated gestational diabetes can lead to high birth weight and necessitate a Cesarean section.
 After delivery, babies are at risk for low blood sugar, high blood insulin, and long term obesity.
 Women are at a greater risk to remain diabetic after pregnancy.
 Diabetes can also lead to nerve damage, kidney damage, and vision problems.

 If your doctor failed to diagnose gestational diabetes, delayed diagnosis, or did not effectively treat you once diagnosed, a medical malpractice attorney may be able to help.
-Please call Staver Law Group at to schedule your free consultation.
+Please call Staver Accident Injury Lawyers, P.C. at (312) 236-2900 to schedule your free consultation.